vibdev/canvas-kit/modules/canvas-kit-react-page-header/README.md

 </PageHeader>
 ```

+## Component Props

+### Required

+> None

+### Optional

-#### Properties
+#### `title: string`

-**Optional**

-**`title`**
-Type: `string`
+> The title of the page header.

 Default: `''`
-Title of the page header.

-**`marketing`**
-Type: `boolean`
-Default: `false`
+#### `marketing: boolean`

-Use header in the marketing context (non-product).
-In this context content is centered and header is
+> Use the page header in the marketing context (non-product).
+In this context, content is centered
-responsive in all three breakpoints.
+> and the page header is responsive in all three breakpoints.

-**`breakpoints`**
+Defalut: `false`

-Type: `{ sm: number, md: number, lg: number }`
+#### `breakpoints: { sm: number, md: number, lg: number }`

+> A set of breakpoints that specifies where each screen size's minimum window width begins.
+The page
+> header sets spacing styles based on the size of the screen.

+> For example, by default a mobile screen size would be from 0 to 767 pixels, a 'sm' screen is from
+> 768 to 991, a 'md' screen is from 992 to 1199 pixels, and a 'lg' screen is 1200 pixels and beyond.

+> For a non-marketing (default) context, the page header only adjusts its spacing styles up until
+> the 'sm' size breakpoint.
+In the `marketing` context, a page header adjusts for spacing in all
+> sizes.

 Default: `{ sm: 768, md: 992, lg: 1200 }`
-An prop that specifies where each size's minimum window width begins for width-specific spacing
-styles.
-For example, by default a mobile screen size would be from 0 to 767 pixels, a 'sm' screen is
-from 768 to 991, a 'md' screen is from 992 to 1199 pixels, and a 'lg' screen is 1200 pixels and
-beyond.

-For a non-marketing (default) context, the Page Header only adjusts its spacing styles up until the
-'sm' size breakpoint.
-In the `marketing` context, a Page Header adjusts for spacing in all sizes.